hchiam/learning-prompt-eng/open_ai_course_notes.md

   - to improve and polish towards your specific use case
   - when your **app matures**, have your prompt **tested against many example test cases**
 - instead of "summarize", try "extract information relevant to (target audience)", and include a reference to the original text
+- instead of just "what's the sentiment", try "list out the emotions of" and "is the writer expressing (specific feeling important to client success department) on a scale" and other information in one prompt

 ## Example prompt template (WIP)